openspending/docs/docs/developers/views.md

 ## Installation

-The Views are install as part of the OpenSpending Platform inside the [Viewer](./viewer/).
+The Views are installed as part of the OpenSpending Platform inside the [Viewer](./viewer/).
 If you want to work with the views directly, clone the repo and run WebPack.

 ## Components

 The library currently ships with the following components.

 - API: A client for a Babbage API server
-- Drilldown: Treemap, Pie Chart, Bubble Tree, GoewView
+- Drilldown: Treemap, Pie Chart, Bubble Tree, GeoView, Sankey
 - Sortable-Series: Bar Chart, Table
-- Time-Series: Line/Area Chart
+- Time-Series: Line/Area Chart with series support
 - 2D-Table: Pivot Table

 We would be *delighted* to accept Pull Requests that add new views, or add new bindings for other Javascript frameworks.